Your medical team will continue to check on you regularly to make sure your new immune system is working properly and to monitor any side effects.

 Jimmy, who had a stem cell transplant in 2014.

-You will probably be monitored less often now, perhaps only every three months.
-But you’ll always have a point of contact, normally your clinical nurse specialist (CNS) or transplant co-ordinator.
+No matter how long its been since your transplant, you'll always have a point of contact, normally your clinical nurse specialist (CNS) or transplant co-ordinator.

 You will have a full health assessment after every year.
 Your medical team will keep an eye on whether you’re experiencing any late effects of transplant.

 Vaccinations – During your transplant your immune system is replaced, which means the vaccines you had as a child will no longer work.
 You will be unable to have any vaccine that’s based on a live virus or bacteria because they are unsuitable for people with a potentially weakened immune system – these include the TB and MMR (measles, mumps and rubella) vaccines.